At a glance

 - Red and unusually warm skin

 - Fluid retention in the body’s tissues (edema)

 Severe allergic reactions (anaphylactic shock) can lead to breathing difficulties, confusion and drowsiness, or even cardiac arrest.

 Delayed reactions usually occur within a few days.
 Only rarely do they occur up to two weeks later.
 They may be accompanied by a skin rash and fever.
 In rare cases the allergic reaction may be so severe that organs become damaged, large areas of skin peel off, or the face becomes very swollen.

 The drugs that most commonly trigger drug allergies include:

 - antibiotics (often penicillin),

 - anti-inflammatory painkillers (NSAIDs) such as ibuprofen and acetylsalicylic acid (the drug in medications like Aspirin),

-- dyes used in imaging techniques (contrast media),
+- dyes used in imaging techniques (contrast agents),

 - local anesthetics,